AdobeDocs/analytics.en/help/import/data-connectors/kampyle-home/kampyle-deploy.md

 To activate the integration, complete the configuration wizard in the Data Connectors interface.

-1. Log in to the Adobe Experience Cloud.
+1. Log in to [!DNL Adobe Experience Cloud].
 1. Click **[!UICONTROL Analytics]** > **[!UICONTROL Admin]** > **[!UICONTROL All admin]** > **[!UICONTROL Data connectors]**.
 1. Launch the Kampyle integration wizard.
 1. Select the desired report suite and provide a name for the integration.